2026 CONCACAF W Championship: Third place

-If the United States is one of the finalists, the winners will qualify for the 2028 Summer Olympics.
+If the United States is not one of the semi-finalists, then only the winners will qualify for the 2028 Summer Olympics.

 Qualification for international tournaments

 Qualified teams for FIFA Women's World Cup

-The following four teams from CONCACAF will qualify for the 2027 FIFA Women's World Cup.
+The following four teams from CONCACAF will qualify for the 2027 FIFA Women's World Cup in Brazil.
 Two more teams may qualify via the inter-confederation play-offs.